Spocdoc/ace_mvc/readme.md

         foo.com/#0:/bar
         foo.com/#1:/baz

-    these numbers are not the same as the index.
+    The implementation must ensure these indices are the same as the history index.
 (1) the entry page could have been a hash URL with a non-0 prefix and (2) the user could change the URL.
 In both cases it can change the fragment using `window.location.replace('#...')`

     manually changing the hash erases future history and *may* cause a new state, so it has to be treated as a push